Yann-Situ/PSSFFS2KXX/README.md

 * HUD
 * story

-### Code structure to (re)implement
+### Code structure to (re)implementq
-* [ ]`Selector` is currently a child of `Player/Actions` and is reparent by code to be a child of `Room`.
+* [ ] `Selector` is currently a child of `Player/Actions` and is reparent by code to be a child of `Room`.
 Maybe it should be a child of the room or the level, and accessed in `SpecialActionHandler` via a NodePath or through signals.
 * [x] Implement Explosion nodes.
 * [ ] Rework Aiming system (better physics + time stop + 2 steps shoot).
 * [ ] Rework Dunkdash target graphism.